 Get the Rode NT2-A If…

-Now, if you’re making your decision entirely on features alone, we would highly suggest you opt for the Rode NT2-A.
+Now, if you’re deciding entirely on features alone, I highly suggest you opt for the Rode NT2-A.

 Though it comes at an additional cost, the slight boost in sound quality is well worth it.

-After this in-depth comparison of these two mics, we hope that you are able to decide on which high-end microphone suits you best!
+After this in-depth comparison of these two mics, I hope that you are able to decide which high-end microphone suits you best!